MOSCOW BLOG: Are sanctions failing?

 But typically for the EU, the negotiations over what will go into the ninth package have got bogged down in disagreements and entangled in agendas.
 I’m not quite sure what the sticking point is, and the details of what is in the draft that have been revealed make this the most meaningless package to date.
 There is a new list of 144 nobodies (some media stars and a cousin of Chechen strongman Ramzan Kadyrov), a couple of relatively unimportant banks and some vague talk about dual-use tech.

 Will there be a tenth package after this one is agreed?
 Yes, almost certainly, as these packages are increasingly driven by the “need to do something”.
-But the nature of the sanctions have changed from the sledgehammer blow of the first package in March to a death by a thousand papercuts that is the ninth package.
+But the nature of the sanctions has changed from the sledgehammer blow of the first package in March to a death by a thousand papercuts that is the ninth package.
 There are still a lot of extremely damaging measures that could be introduced, but we have reached a point where any new sanctions do more economic damage to the EU than they do to Russia.
 It’s OK to let Ukrainians spend Christmas day in dark freezing-cold apartments, but to do that to Germans is unconscionable.
 (And this issue is very likely to come up again next winter – but worse, according to the International Energy Agency (IEA).)

 Clearly what’s stymieing the ninth package talks is what is not in the draft but should be.
-Bringing the oil price cap down from $60 to $30 must be a major topic as a dozen countries have clubbed together, led by Poland, to insist on the lower cap.
+Bringing the oil price cap down from $60 to $30 must be a major topic, as a dozen countries have clubbed together, led by Poland, to insist on the lower cap.
 Another huge item is that the EU is starting to think about putting sanctions on Russia’s metallurgical businesses.
 So far, after the debacle that followed an attempt to sanction oligarch Oleg Deripaska’s RusAl in 2018, everyone has left the metal sector well alone when it comes to drawing up sanctions.
 That is supposed to change next year.

 The problem so far has been that lots of EU members are not prepared to wreck their economies for Ukraine’s sake.
-The obvious one is Greece which objected to the ban on shipping Russian coal in the fifth package because it does so much of it, and got an exemption that allowed it to ship Russian coal to non-EU destinations; Russian coal exports hit a record high last month and at a time when the price of coal this year is 165% higher than last year.
-Or Spain that rejected European Commission President Ursula von der Leyen’s idea of a mandatory and Brussels-directed 15% reduction of gas usage.
-The compromise there was very ugly as the reduction became voluntary and 17 countries from the 28 member states got carve-outs and exemptions; Spain, which gets its gas from Africa, has since increased its gas use y/y.
+The obvious one is Greece, which objected to the ban on shipping Russian coal in the fifth package because it does so much of it, and got an exemption that allowed it to ship Russian coal to non-EU destinations; Russian coal exports hit a record high last month and at a time when the price of coal this year is 165% higher than last year.
+Or Spain, which rejected European Commission President Ursula von der Leyen’s idea of a mandatory and Brussels-directed 15% reduction of gas usage.
+The compromise there was very ugly, as the reduction became voluntary and 17 countries from the 28 member states got carve-outs and exemptions; Spain, which gets its gas from Africa, has since increased its gas use year on year.

 We write a lot about the shortcomings of the sanctions and how many loopholes they contain and also about how successful Putin’s Fiscal Fortress has been in deflecting the worst pain.
 I was just accused of being a nihilist and downplaying the West’s resolve to help Ukraine or all the successes Ukraine has had.
 But I think that people are framing the question wrong.

 We have to face a few hard truths.
 Ukraine is not winning this war and it can’t.
 Of course, it has had many stunning successes and has done far better than anyone dreamed was possible, but it simply doesn’t have the industrial production capacity to beat Russia.
-And the West is totally allergic to giving it the kind of weapons needed to win as Nato is terrified of starting WWIII – Nato Secretary General Jens Stoltenberg said this at the outset: the number one goal of Nato is to not start WWIII, not ensure Ukraine’s victory.
-In my book that makes peace talks with Russia still holding large swaths of Ukrainian territory inevitable.
+And the West is totally allergic to giving it the kind of weapons needed to win as Nato is terrified of starting WWIII – Nato Secretary General Jens Stoltenberg said this at the outset: the number one goal of Nato is to not start WWIII, not to ensure Ukraine’s victory.
+In my book that makes peace talks with Russia still holding large swathes of Ukrainian territory inevitable.

 The issue is not victory/defeat but simply timing.
 The sanctions already in place make Russia’s stagnation inevitable too.
 It has in effect been relegated back to an Emerging Market – it was classified by the UNDP as a “high income country” but has more recently been downgraded back to “middle income” – but unlike other EMs it now has no possibility making the transition to become a first world country, thanks to the financial and technology bans.